This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 How porn can hurt future family

 No one has a “perfect” family.
-Even if your current family relationships aren’t where you’d like them to be, you have the power to decide how you want to build your own family.
-You can make decisions and develop habits now to help you build healthy family relationships in your future.
+Even if your current family relationships aren’t where you’d like them to be, you can decide how you want to build your own family.
+You can make decisions and develop habits now to help you create healthy family relationships in the future.

 Some people think that consuming porn is a switch they can turn on or off based on circumstances or relationship status, but the research shows something significantly different.